-McGilley Midtown Chapel is a combination of three firms.
+McGilley Memorial Chapel-Midtown is a combination of three firms.
 The Eylar Brothers Undertakers was established in Kansas City in 1899.
 The firm of Mellody- Joyce-Taylor was established in the early 1920s and became known as Mellody & McGilley about 1930 when James P. McGilley became a member of the firm.

 In 1945 Mr. McGilley purchased the Eylar Brothers Funeral Home and combined the companies at Linwood Boulevard and Woodland Street.